 This agreement may be terminated by MGH at any time, but the Data Requestor's obligations with respect to CHoRUS Platform Restricted Data shall continue after termination.

-THE RESTRICTED DATA ARE PROVIDED "AS IS".MGH MAKES NO REPRESENTATIONS OR WARRANTIES OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE,NONINFRINGEMENT, AND THE ABSENCE OF LATENT OR OTHER DEFECTS, WHETHER OR NOT DISCOVERABLE, AND HEREBY DISCLAIMS THE SAME.
-IN NO EVENT SHALL MGH, ITS AFFILIATES, OR ANY OF MGH’S OR ITS AFFILIATES’ RESPECTIVE TRUSTEES, DIRECTORS, OFFICERS, MEDICAL OR PROFESSIONAL STAFF, EMPLOYEES AND AGENTS BE LIABLE TO THE DATA REQUESTOR FOR DIRECT, INDIRECT, SPECIAL, INCIDENTAL, PUNITIVE OR CONSEQUENTIAL DAMAGES OF ANY KIND ARISING IN ANY WAY OUT OF THIS AGREEMENT OR RIGHTS GRANTED HEREIN, HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, INCLUDING WITHOUT LIMITATION, ECONOMIC DAMAGES OR INJURY TO PROPERTY OR LOST PROFITS, REGARDLESS OF WHETHER MGH SHALL BE ADVISED, SHALL HAVE OTHER REASON TO KNOW, OR IN FACT SHALL KNOW OF THE POSSIBILITY OF THE FOREGOING.
+The Restricted Data are provided “As Is”.
+MGH makes no representations or warranties of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for particular purpose, noninfringement, and the absence of latent or other defects, whether or not discoverable, and hereby disclaims the same.
+In no event shall MGH, its Affiliates, or any of MGH’s or its Affiliates’ respective trustees, directors, officers, medical or professional staff, employees and agents be liable to the Data Requestor for direct, indirect, special, incidental, punitive or consequential damages of any kind arising in any way out of this agreement or rights granted herein, however caused and on any theory of liability, including without limitation, economic damages or injury to property or lost profits, regardless of whether MGH shall be advised, shall have other reason to know, or in fact shall know of the possibility of the foregoing.

 Upon termination of the Project, Data Requestor shall cease using the Restricted Data.

 Data Requestor agrees not to use the name or logo of MGH or any of its affiliates or any of their respective trustees, directors, officers, staff members, employees, students or agents for any purpose without MGH’s prior written approval; provided, however, that Data Requestor will acknowledge MGH as the source of the Restricted Data in any publication or presentation arising from the Purpose.